StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

-CSD\coloredcite{cityblue}{somepalli2024CSD} aims to build a high-performance model~(variants of ViT~\coloredcite{cityblue}{dosovitskiy2020image}, like ViT-B and ViT-L) for the representation of the image style.
-The ViT is trained with both self-supervised learning and supervised objectives.
-As a result, the ViT can extract image descriptors with concise and effective style information.
-To further align to the style between the 3D gaussian and the given reference image, we leverage the ViT to extract style feature from rendered images and reference image respectilvely and then calculate the pairwise cosine silimarity score.
+To further align to the style between the 3D gaussian and the given reference image, we utilize Contrastive Style Descriptor~(CSD) \cite{somepalli2024CSD}, which aims to build a high-performance model~(variants of ViT~\cite{dosovitskiy2020image}, like ViT-B and ViT-L) for the representation of the image style.
+The ViT is trained with both self-supervised learning and supervised objectives, which can extract image descriptors with concise and effective style information.
+CSD leverage the ViT to extract style feature from rendered images and reference image respectively and then calculate the pairwise cosine silimarity score.
 Finally, the CSD loss term reduces to: